MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 * Search for the latest information or record.
 For example, the latest incident ticket or survey results.
 * Summarize information based on multiple records.
 For example, summarize all incident tickets related to the project Northwind.

 We recommend that you build or upgrade your existing message extensions to maximize their usefulness and usability in Microsoft 365 Copilot.
 Message extensions must support one or more search commands, as Microsoft 365 Copilot recognizes them as skills it can execute on behalf of the user.
-Additionally, your extensions must meet the standards for compliance, performance, security, and user experience outlined in this article.

 :::image type="content" source="../assets/images/Copilot/ailib-copilot-interface.png" alt-text="Graphic shows the user experience between Microsoft Teams and Microsoft 365 Copilot.":::